DappyKit/web4-apps/README.md

    - Copy `.env.example` to `.env` in the backend directory
    - Update the database configuration in `.env`

+5. Configure the frontend:

+   - Copy `.env.example` to `.env` in the project root
+   - Update the API URL if needed in `.env`

-5. Create the database:
+6. Create the database:

    ```sh
    mysql -u root -p<YOUR_PASSWORD> -e "CREATE DATABASE IF NOT EXISTS dappykit_apps CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;"
    ```

-6. Create a dedicated database user:
+7. Create a dedicated database user:

    ```sh
    mysql -u root -p<YOUR_PASSWORD> -e "CREATE USER 'dappykit_apps'@'localhost' IDENTIFIED BY '<DB_USER_PASSWORD>'; GRANT ALL PRIVILEGES ON dappykit_apps.* TO 'dappykit_apps'@'localhost'; FLUSH PRIVILEGES;"
    ```

-7. Run database migrations:
+8. Run database migrations:

    ```sh
    npm run migrate
    ```

-8. Seed the database with initial data:
+9. Seed the database with initial data:
    ```sh
    npm run seed
    ```